tc39/notes/meetings/2019-07/july-25.md

 BFS: PoO stage 2 requires syntax.

-PDL: I agree that we shoulndt spend time on syntax, is this blocked from stage 2 LBR and others, are your concerns addressed?
+PDL: I agree that we shoulndt spend time on syntax, is this blocked from stage 2 LEO and others, are your concerns addressed?

-LBR: What was presented right now is not blocked for stage 2.
+LEO: What was presented right now is not blocked for stage 2.

 AK: Java introduced this.
 If you search Google for this, you’ll find the Java syntax.
 So clearly, there’s a developer way to discover this.
 If Java was able to do this, why do we need a different syntax for Javascript?

 RBN: my preference is that we don’t have the `using` keyword.
 I’m wary about ceremony around syntax that’s unnecessary.
 You want concise and clear syntax.
 I don’t want the feature to be postponed for a minor compromise

-LBR: So I had concerns about intuition for the proposed syntax, as I was strongly convinced it would be confusing.
+LEO: So I had concerns about intuition for the proposed syntax, as I was strongly convinced it would be confusing.
 But it comes from other languages, not just ones that use the `try` syntax.
 I had the chance to talk to potentially at least 20 developers from different perspectives to see what they see in the new syntax and all of them got confused by the new syntax.

 AK: right now on Google, you can’t search this for js, but you would be able to

-LBR: To be very honest, I am much more comfortable with a distinct keyword like is being presented right now.
+LEO: To be very honest, I am much more comfortable with a distinct keyword like is being presented right now.

 AK: Why would JS devs have more trouble than Java devs?

-LBR: I could not tell you that.
+LEO: I could not tell you that.
 Just having a different keyword for this helps it be more discoverable.
 It’s my intuition and how I got confused, and how I expect this to be the same for other web practitioners

 RBN: A similar investigation was done for the pipeline operator recently I think.
 Not sure where that went.